skoolkid/skoolkit/sphinx/source/man/skool2sft.py.rst

   and DEFB, DEFM, DEFS and DEFW statements.
 (By default, only binary values and character values are preserved.)

+-E, --end `ADDR`
+  Stop converting at this address.

 -h, --hex
   Write addresses in upper case hexadecimal format.

 -l, --hex-lower
   Write addresses in lower case hexadecimal format.

+-S, --start `ADDR`
+  Start converting at this address.

 -V, --version
   Show the SkoolKit version number and exit.